shahrukh-compucorp/civi-rules/docs/create-your-own-condition.md

 There are 2 mandatory methods that you need to implement in your class: `getExtraDataInputUrl` and `isConditionValid`.

-Method `getExtraDataInputUrl` is used if you have additional forms for your condition, as is the case now.
-In this method you pass the url of the form you have created.
-The CiviRules Engine will pass control to this form when appropriate and make sure that the userContext to return to is in CiviRules.
-You will have to pass the rule_condition_id to the form url.
+Method `getExtraDataInputUrl` is used if you have additional forms for your condition, but in this example, we do not so the function simply returns `FALSE`.

 ```php
 /**